-Should a city such as Birmingham have a food strategy in its own?
+Should a city such as Birmingham have a food strategy of its own?
 Would it make a difference to the well being and economy of the city?

 We responded (in this report here) to Mayor Sadiq Khan’s call for responses to a draft London Food Strategy in the summer of 2018.